aptos-labs/move-vscode-extension/README.md

 * Find references.
 * Unused local variable lint (with quickfix to prefix name with `_`).
 * Rename refactoring.
+* Add "item is private" clarification to the "unresolved reference" diagnostic.
 * Unused imports (with quickfix).
 * Auto-import.